Hue-Jhan/IP-info-multitool/README.md

-# IP-info-multitool
+# Track Huer
 Multitool that gets info on a given IP address like Host, ISP, location, checks if its a proxy and more.
+(The name comes from tracker + hue xdd)
 <img align="middle" src="media/trackhuer1.png" width="600" />

 # 💻 Code